OCA/bank-payment/account_banking_sepa_credit_transfer/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Dung Tran <dungtd@trobz.com>
+   -  Tris Doan <tridm@trobz.com>

 Other credits
 -------------

-The migration of this module from 15.0 to 16.0 was financially supported by Camptocamp
+The migration of this module from 16.0 to 17.0 was financially supported by Camptocamp

 Maintainers